Part 5: Fractures

 Fifth metatarsal base fractures

-Caused by pull off peroneus brevis tendon.
+- Caused by pull off peroneus brevis tendon

-Differentiate from normal unfused apophysis; fracture line lies transverse to the long axis of the metatarsal whereas an apophysis lies parallel to the long axis of the metatarsal.
+- the apophysis lies parallel to the long axis of the MT

 Avulsion fracture base 5th metatarsal and normal apophysis